Back to BlogTips

 Your bridesmaids and groomsmen will be in a lot of content.
 Let them know:

-• They don't need to pose or perform for the camera
+• They might be filmed while getting ready - Candid reactions are the goal - They don't need to pose or look at the camera

 The best content comes from people who forget the camera is there.
+If your bridesmaids start performing for me, the footage looks staged.

 Think About Audio

-• - Asking your DJ or band for an audio feed
+1. Asking your DJ or band for an audio feed 2.
+Making sure speakers are close to microphones 3.
+Limiting loud background music during speeches

 Create a Shot List (But Keep It Short)